 - types of services or product received or purchased;

-- IT-related information, such as your IP address, the name of your internet service provider, the operating system and the browser you used, the date and duration of your visit, the name(s) of the visited page(s), personal data contained in cookies as the case may be and your login information;
+- IT-related information, such as your IP address, the name of your internet service provider, the operating system and the browser you used, the date and duration of your visit, the name(s) of the visited page(s) and your login information;

 - financial and banking information such as for payment of membership’s fees;